-Day students who wish to have supper (or breakfast) on an occasional basis must sign up in their boarding-houses well in advance, and at the latest by morning registration of the day in question.
+Day students who wish to have supper (or breakfast) on an occasional basis must sign up in their boarding-houses well in advance, and at the latest 48 hours in advance.
 Unless previously notified, these meals will be charged to parents on the school bill (£3 for supper).
 There will be no charge if students are required to stay for a school activity, such as a concert or rehearsal.